-Otherwise, you could run into problems later on, particularly if you little or no savings and your income drops unexpectedly.
+Otherwise, you could run into problems later on, particularly if you little or no savings and your income drop unexpectedly.
 Consider using a budget planner, and that way, you’ll have a clear idea of how much you can spend.

-If buying a new car doesn’t work for your budget, buying second hand is still just as good.
-You may be able to negotiate a lower price for a car that has been pre-loved, so be on the look-out for minor damage that may help you lower the cost.
+If buying a new car doesn’t work for your budget, buying second-hand is still just as good.
+You may be able to negotiate a lower price for a car that has been pre-loved, so be on the lookout for minor damage that may help you lower the cost.

 It is well-known that cars become cheaper towards the end of the year, from September through to December.
 If that doesn’t suit your schedule, however, you can sometimes get a better deal at the end of the month if the sales staff are trying to meet their quota.